cs-open-project/projectsfound/README.md

 ### Causeway[Java开发App框架]

 Description: Apache Causeway is a framework for rapidly developing domain-driven apps in Java.
-Write your business logic in entities, domain services and repositories, and the framework dynamically (at runtime) generates a representation of that domain model as a webapp or as a RESTful API.
+Write your business logic in entities, domain services and repositories, and the framework dynamically (at runtime) generates a representation of that domain model as a webapp, RESTful or GraphQL API.
 For prototyping or production.

 介绍: Apache Causeway is a framework for rapidly developing domain-driven apps in Java.
 Write your business logic in entities, domain services and repositories, and the framework dynamically (at runtime) generates a representation of that domain model as a webapp or as a RESTful API.
 For prototyping or production.